TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Quickstart/4-DDEV.rst

         Once completed, your configuration will be written to /.../TYPO3-Contribute/.ddev/config.yaml.

         Configuring a 'typo3' named 't3c-main' project with docroot '.' at /.../TYPO3-Contribute
-        TYPO3 does not seem to have been set up yet, missing LocalConfiguration.php (/.../TYPO3-Contribute/typo3conf/LocalConfiguration.php)
+        TYPO3 does not seem to have been set up yet, missing settings.php (/.../TYPO3-Contribute/typo3conf/system/settings.php)
-        Generating AdditionalConfiguration.php file for database connection.
+        Generating additional.php file for database connection.
         Configuration complete.
 You may now run 'ddev start'.

 2. Start DDEV instance